Revech/Revech/README.md

-# It's Reve :) know more about Me 🚀 :
+# It's Reve :) Know more about Me 🚀 :
 Hey there!
 I'm a freshly minted Computer Engineering grad who loves diving into code and cracking tough problems.
 I'm on a mission to expand my tech toolbox, especially in AI and web development.
 I thrive on continuous learning and love facing challenges head-on (the more challenging, the better!).
 Join me on this exciting journey as I boost my problem-solving skills and tackle cool projects.
 Let's code something amazing together!

 Challenges that push my limits, help me grow! 🚀 Let's go! 🌟